ethereum/go-ethereum/docs/developers/evm-tracing/built-in-tracers.md

 ## Summary {#summary}

 This page showed how to use the tracers that come bundled with Geth.
 There are a set written in Go and a set written in Javascript.
 They are invoked by passing their names when calling an API method.
-State overrides can be used in combination with tracers to examine precisely what the EVM will do in some hypothetical scenario.
+State overrides can be used in combination with tracers to examine precisely what the EVM will do in some hypothetical scenarios.